Skip to Content

 Genital Herpes

 Herpes is an extremely common sexually transmitted infection (STI).
 There are two major types of herpes: type 1 and type 2.
-Type 1 herpes is often called oral herpes or cold sores.
-It generally infects the mouth but can cause genital infections in some cases.
-Type two herpes is known as genital herpes and causes most of the cases of genital infections involving herpes, but it can also cause oral symptoms like type one herpes.
+Type 1 herpes, often called oral herpes or cold sores, generally infects the mouth.
+However, it can also cause genital infections.
+Type 2 herpes, known as genital herpes, causes most cases of genital infections involving herpes.
+However, it can also cause oral symptoms, as well.

 There is no cure for herpes, but there are treatments that can help prevent outbreaks or make them less severe.
 Treatment can also make it less likely you will spread the disease to your sexual partner.